valentin-negut/sliding_puzzle_solver/README.md

 This Python program aims to solve the classic 3x3 sliding puzzle using the A* algorithm.
 The puzzle consists of a 3x3 grid with eight numbered tiles and one blank space, and the goal is to rearrange the tiles into numerical order by sliding them into the empty space.

+## Features

+- A* algorithm with the Manhattan distance heuristic.
+- Displays step-by-step directions to solve.
+- Supports custom initial puzzle states.

 ## Usage

 ### Prerequisites

 - Python 3.x
+- Flask

 ### Getting Started